 Get the fastest photo editing software

-Further, Capture One preserve more of the original DNG/raw file, meaning better tonality and colors.
+Capture One preserve more of the original DNG/raw file, meaning better tonality and colors.
+It's so little you may not see it, but it does.

-It's a learning courve to swithch from Lightroom to Capture One, but it is worth it (buy my Capture One Survival Kit to learn the fastest workflow).
+It's a learning curve to swithch from Lightroom to Capture One, but it can be worth it (buy my Capture One Survival Kit to learn the fastest workflow).
+I use both Lightroom and Capture One, and when I decided to learn also Capture One, it took me 5,000 pictures through the import and editong process before Captuer One "sat in the fingers" and I woucl work equally fast in any of them.

-Capture One have further adopted Leica cameras and Lenses and offer updated refining profiles on all digital Leica cameras from Leica M8 (2006) and forward to present time models.
+Capture One has adopted Leica cameras and lenses and offer updated refining profiles on all digital Leica cameras from Leica M8 (2006) and forward to present time models.
+Also, Capture One profiled all Leica lenses back from the 80's and up to the latest lenses.

 The kissing couple at Rue de la Sourdière in Paris.
 Leica M10-P with Leica 50mm Summilux-M ASPH f/1.4 BC. © Thorsten Overgaard.